unkiwii/eros/README.md

 int aVeriLongVariableName = func(aVeriLongVariableName);
 ```

-Bacause pieces of code like those brought pain to me and are just to difficult to debug, a definition without an initialization will be illegal.
+Because pieces of code like those brought pain to me and are just to difficult to debug, a definition without an initialization will be illegal.
 For more details see **Variables** in the code examples below.

 ## Nice to have

 * Every object must have an 'id', a unique number that represents that object in memory and can be used to check if two objects are the same.
-* Iterating throught a collection make that collection 'selaed'.
-You can't change a collection while you are iterating throught it.
+* Iterating through a collection make that collection 'sealed'.
+You can't change a collection while you are iterating through it.
 * Abstract classes and abstract methods. (complete and partial interfaces)
 * Compilation must be "incremental".
 You pass 1 file to the compiler and only compile the files that are imported in the first file, then compile the ones that are imported in the imported files and so on.
-Never compile something that is not part of the objects and functions used by a probram, even the "standard" objects.
+Never compile something that is not part of the objects and functions used by a program, even the "standard" objects.
 If a Boolean is never used, it is never compiled.
 * Automatic memory management, but without a garbage collector.
 * No pointers.
 * Unless "global" return values are returned not by copy, but by moving.
 * Standard functions:
  * abort("str"): prints "str" and terminate the program.
- * assert(bool, "str"): if bool is false call abort(“str”).
+ * assert(bool, "str"): if bool is false call abort("str").
 * Standard objects:
  * StandardAllocator: manage memory like C.
  * DynamicPoolAllocator: manage memory like a dynamic growing pool.
  * FixedSizePoolAllocator: manage memory like a pool, but it have a fixed size pool.

 ## Naming requirements
-The names of all types, variables and messages (funcionts names) must comply with the following rules:
+The names of all types, variables and messages (functions names) must comply with the following rules:
- 1. The use of '_' is forbidden, only letters ('a' to 'z' and 'A' to 'Z') and digits (0 to 9) can be used.
+ 1. The use of '\_' is forbidden, only letters ('a' to 'z' and 'A' to 'Z') and digits (0 to 9) can be used.
  2. All types must start with uppercase letters and follow the `CamelCase` style.
 ```
 GoodType.